-Although hatching baby poultry in an incubator can be a fun and educational experience, sometimes we have poor (or no) success with our hatch.
-It’s very disappointing and sad to spend 21 days turning eggs, filling the humidity trays and waiting patiently, only to have a small number of chicks hatch, or none at all.
+Although hatching baby poultry in an incubator can be a fun and educational experience, sometimes we have a poor hatch.
+It’s very disappointing to spend 21 days turning eggs, filling the humidity trays, and waiting patiently, only to have few, or no, chicks hatch.
 So how do you know what went wrong?

 Top 5 Reasons for a Poor Hatch Rate